Working with hoisting and lifting equipment

 Registration and certification

 Operators of hoisting and lifting machines must be sufficiently skilled to operate them.
-To operate
+They need to be registered with TCVT registry administration (TCVT RA, in Dutch) to operate:

 • mobile cranes